 Authorization and account information for electronic funds withdrawal must be included with your return and cannot be changed once it is filed.
-You must specify a payment date that is on or before April 15, 2010.
+You must specify a payment date that is on or before April 18, 2011.
 If you file before the due date, money will not be withdrawn from your account before the date you specify.
 To avoid interest and penalties, you must authorize a withdrawal on or before the filing due date.
 If you designate a weekend or a bank holiday, the payment will be withdrawn the next business day.

-For more information, see the instructions for the form or tax preparation software you are using, or access the Online Services on the Tax Department Web site.
+For more information, see the instructions for the form or tax preparation software you are using, or visit our Web site.